When Should I apply for Social Security Disability?

 A. In 1956, Congress created the Social Security Disability benefit program with the purpose of providing monthly benefits to workers who became unable to work for a long or indefinite duration.
 If a worker has worked enough in their lifetime, and recently enough before they became unable to work, that worker is said to have “insured status” and can apply for benefits.

 To qualify for benefits, a worker must first of all not be engaging in “substantial gainful activity.”
-Earnings above $1090 a month–for non-blind individuals–are presumed to be substantial gainful activity.
-Earnings below $1090 a month are generally considered to be less than substantial gainful activity–although an ability to earn less than $1,090 a month may suggest to Social Security a capacity to earn more.
+Earnings above $1310 a month in 2021–for non-blind individuals–are presumed to be substantial gainful activity.
+Earnings below $1310 a month are generally considered to be less than substantial gainful activity–although an ability to earn less than $1,310 a month may suggest to Social Security a capacity to earn more.

 A claimant must then show that he or she has a “severe impairment” that significantly limits the claimant in the performance of gainful activity.
 Some claimants that meet these qualifications above automatically qualify for benefits if their physical ailments are described in the “Listings of Impairments.”
 Many claimants’ disabling medical conditions are not found within these Listings, so the analysis for eligibility continues.
 For workers who do not meet the Listings, such workers must prove that they are unable to perform any of their past relevant work they have performed over the previous fifteen years.
 Once a claimant has proven these matters, the burden shifts to the Social Security Administration to put forward evidence of jobs a claimant can still perform notwithstanding their disabilities.